ujefjamadar/sszone_landig_page/README.md

 # sszone_landig_page
-The first of my Intership at SSZone Technologies
+The first task of Intership at SSZone Technologies